Keystone School

-Keystone School, generally called Keystone, is a co-educational independent private school for students from pre-kindergarten to twelfth grade, located in the Monte Vista Historic District in Midtown San Antonio, Texas, USA.
+Keystone School is a co-educational private school for students from pre-kindergarten to twelfth grade, located in midtown San Antonio, Texas, United States.

 The greater Keystone School consists of the Little School of Keystone, serving PK-3 and PK-4 students, Lower School, serving kindergarten through fourth-grade students, the Middle School, serving fifth- through eighth-grade students, and the Upper School, consisting of the ninth through twelfth grades.
 Keystone is regarded as one of the most academically competitive schools in the United States and has been acclaimed for its academic performance.
 It has been placed as one of the best private high schools in America by the Washington Post multiple times and ranked #1 in 2015.

 History

 The School was established as the Keystone School and Guidance Center in June 1948 with the personal funds of its founders, John H. Eargle and William B Greet.
 In June 1953, the school moved to its present location at 119 East Craig Place in San Antonio's renowned Monte Vista Historical District.
 By 1954, Edwin Eargle had added an Upper School to serve students in the ninth through twelfth grades.
 Accreditation was granted by the Texas Education Agency in the summer of 1957.
 It is also accredited by the Independent Schools Association of the Southwest.
 The school has undergone considerable expansion over the past half century, particularly in the last fifteen years.

 The Keystone School offers flexible education programs for high school, middle school and elementary students that help each student achieve their unique dreams and goals.
 Whether the student wants to study full-time or just needs individual classes, they offer more than 170 courses from credit recovery to world languages.